 - Experiment logic & variant code

-Managing this JS file independently of your app means you’ll practically never need to update your web application code for A/B testing.
+Managing this JS file independently of your app means you'll practically never need to update your web application code for split testing your MVPs.

 You also don't need to sacrifice control or scalability when you manage the Mojito container with git.

 Another collaborative development project called Linux uses git to scale development on the Linux kernel.
 In just the last month, 600 developers added 1 million new lines of code and removed half a million lines!